corticon/documentation/docs/Dynamic-Forms/Rendering-the-Rules/README.md

 ]
 ~~~

-For examples of actual payloadecision service, run the test driver client, select the canonical sample and look at the trace panel.
+For examples of actual payload decision service, run the test driver client, select the canonical sample and look at the trace panel.

 Here is an example for stage 2 of the canonical sample: